a00908270/masterthesis/thesis.md

 #### NnCloud

-The `NnCloud` class is an extension to `Vinnsl` used to store the status and the *Deeplearning4J* representation of a neural network.
+The `NnCloud` class is an extension to `Vinnsl`, used to store the status and the *Deeplearning4J* representation of a neural network.